-Before servicing any part of the fuel system, stop the engine and disconnect the battery.
-Drain the fuel system completely.
-Use an approved container to collect and store the fuel.
-Wipe up any spillage immediately.
-Material used to contain the spillage must be disposed of in an approved receptacle.
+Before servicing any part of the fuel system, stop the engine, disconnect the battery, and shut off the propane supply.
 Any fuel system service must be performed in a well-ventilated area.
 Inspect any completed service work for signs of fuel leakage.